adwise-fiu/Homomorphic_Encryption/README.md

 * Parameters
     * arr (**BigInteger**) - List of Paillier or DGK encrypted value
 * Returns
-    * N/A - arr is list of sorted encrypted values from low to high
+    * N/A - arr is a list of sorted encrypted values from low to high
 * Raises (**HomomorphicException**)
     * N/A